-Revise pg 19's statement "These technologies allow farmers to analyze and maintain soil and crop health, making Ohio ecosystems more stable" to include mention of Great lakes basin in OHIO and the threat of HAB as a result of overfertilizing to the freshwater of the great lakes OARnet) Revise pg 58 to read "If there are any project area units remaining after a second ORBEG-BEAD grant round can leverage state assets (e.g., OARnet, MARCS towers), and will be owned by the state of Ohio(OARnet) - Requirement 7 - - Challenge Process (Volume 1) - Locations served via DSL Accept the data from the FCC's broadband data collection map which includes a challenge process or adopt NTIA's Speed Test Modifications to allow providers to formally prove speeds provided instead of selecting DSL modification (TIA) This comment is relevant to volume 1 of the Initial Proposal.
-As described in Volume I, BroadbandOhio plans to institute the DSL modification in favor of more future-focused technologies that support anticipated resident needs.
-Requirement 8 - - - Detailed description of deployment subgrantee selection Subgrantee proc ess A) Fair Open competitive process - Pre- qualification submission Clarify the length of the pre-qualification filing window - two months versus 30 days (MetaLINK Technologies, Inc,) Provide additional clarity if subgrantees are required to submit their project-specific information during the subgrantee selection process, use the prequalification process to determine applicants' financial, operational, managerial, technical, compliance, ownership, and other public funding materials ahead of the application submission (Frontier) o Subject to NTIA approval, BroadbandOhio intends the following:
+Revise pg 19's statement "These technologies allow farmers to analyze and maintain soil and crop health, making Ohio ecosystems more stable..." to include mention of Great lakes basin in OHIO and the threat of HAB as a result of overfertilizing to the freshwater of the great lakes OARnet) • Revise pg 58 to read "If there are any project area units remaining after a second RBEG-BEAD grant round... can leverage state assets (e.g., OARnet, MARCS towers), and will be owned by the state of Ohio...(OARnet) Requirement 7 - Challenge Process (Volume 1) Accept the data from the FCC's broadband data collection This comment is relevant to Locations map which includes a challenge process or adopt NTIA's served via DSI volume 1 of the Initial Speed Test Modifications to allow providers to formally Proposal.
+As described in prove speeds provided instead of selecting DSL Volume I, BroadbandOhio plans to institute the DSL modification (TIA) modification in favor of more future-focused technologies that support anticipated resident needs.
+Requirement 8 - Detailed description of deployment subgrantee selection Subgrantee process A) Fair Open competitive process o Subject to NTIA 1.
+Clarify the length of the pre-qualification filing window - two months Pre€ versus 30 days (MetaLINK Technologies, Inc,.) approval, qualification 2.
+Provide additional clarity if subgrantees are required to submit their submission BroadbandOhio project-specific information during the subgrantee selection process, intends the use the prequalification process to determine applicants' financial, following: operational, managerial, technical, compliance, ownership, and other public funding materials ahead of the application submission (Frontier)

 3. Revise the pre-application process to include the submission of additional information that is consistent across the company (e.g., core narratives on company policies, pricing and compliance requirements) and project-related materials (e.g., project plan, timing, budget proformas, local support and grant request (Brightspeed) 4.
 Revise pre-application process to only have high-level documents (WISPA) The pre-qualification window will be 30 days.
 Project information is not required during the pre-qualification window.
-The materials required during the pre-qualification window will remain those listed in the draft of Initial Proposal Volume II.
-Same as above. - Eligible participants Revise requirements to disallow companies from requesting funding that exceeds 25% of their total previous year revenue (Windstream) As part of subgrantee prequalification, applicants will be required to provide materials that demonstrate financial stability.
-BroadbandOhio will incorporate milestone-based payments to mitigate providers' inability to complete the contracted work.
-Structure of the subgrant process Clearly set fort that the BEAD program must permit competitive broadband and infrastructure (INCOMPAS) Remove any preference of certain types of entities (INCOMPAS) Revise the subgrantee process to assure that successful applications in the first round are funded under the terms and conditions set out in the Ohio will adopt NTIA guidelines regarding competition within the BEAD program.
+The materials required during the pre-qualification window will remain hose listed in the draft of Initial Proposal Volume II.
+Same as above.
+Eligible participants Revise requirements to disallow companies from requesting funding that exceeds 25% of heir total previous year revenue (Windstream) As part of subgrantee prequalification, applicants will be required to provide materials that demonstrate financial stability.
+BroadbandOhio will incorporate milestone-based payments to mitigate providers' inability to complete the contracted work. - ♀♀ Structure of the subgrant process Clearly set fort that the BEAD program must permit competitive broadband and infrastructure (INCOMPAS) Remove any preference of certain types of entities (INCOMPAS) Revise the subgrantee process to assure that successful applications in the first round are funded under the terms and conditions set out in the Ohio will adopt NTIA guidelines regarding competition within the BEAD program.